Dungyichao/PeriodicScheduler_Semaphore/README.md

 The osThreadYield() function is inserted in the while loop.
 That's great, we can hand the resources to the next task right away while the current task (semaphore < 0) is waiting.

 # 5. Implement on LCD
 We are approaching the goal.
 However, we cannot not directly apply the same code from the previous LCD tutorial ( [link](https://github.com/Dungyichao/STM32F4-LCD_ST7735s) ) to the code here.
 The LCD tutorial use SysTick_Handler() to trigger the countdown of the HAL_Delay().
 In this Task Scheduler, we are using SysTick_Handler() to do the context switch, thus, we need to use other timer to trigger the countdown for the HAL_Delay().
+Why the HAL_Delay is important to us, that is for the LCD initialization.
 We will show you how to achieve it now.

 ### 4.1 Configure CubeMX